Specialized Equipment for Unique Projects · · 17 min read

 To accurately determine the required working height for aerial boom lifts, follow these essential steps:

-- Add Buffer Zone: It is essential to include a buffer zone of at least 6 feet to the measured height.
+• Add Safety Margin: It is vital to incorporate a safety margin of at least 6 feet to the measured height.
 This additional height accounts for the reach of workers and any tools they may be using, thereby enhancing safety during operations.
 As the saying goes, "It costs less to be safe every day than to make one careless mistake along the way."

-- Consider Aerial Boom Specifications: Review the specifications of potential aerial boom devices to confirm they can safely reach the required height.
+• Consider Lift Specifications: Review the specifications of potential boom lifts to confirm they can safely reach the required height.
 Each lift has unique capabilities, and understanding these will help in selecting the right equipment for the job.

 Check Reliability and Maintenance Records